-In 2008, Roberto Galbiati and Christian Traxler started to work on setting-up a series of workshops on empirical Law and Economics, with a focus on the Economics of Crime.
-The aim was to bring together researchers from both sides of the Atlantic to present and discuss their work, allowing for an in-depth scientific interaction between those interested in the empirical analysis crime and illegal behaviour.
-In response to the first two meetings in Paris (in 2009) and Bonn (in 2010), many fellows expressed their interest to continue with this format.
-Starting with 2011, the series of annual workshops was continued under the label “Transatlantic Workshops on the Economics of Crime”.
-Giovanni Mastrobuoni, who was already involved in organizing the 2010 meeting, hosted the 2011 workshop at the Collegio Carlo Alberto (Turin).
-In 2012, Ben Vollaard and Robert Dur organized the workshop at Erasmus University Rotterdam, the Netherlands.
+In 2008, Roberto Galbiati and Christian Traxler started to work on setting up a series of workshops on empirical Law and Economics, with a focus on the Economics of Crime.
+The goal was to bring together researchers from both sides of the Atlantic to present and discuss their work, allowing for in-depth scientific interaction between those interested in the empirical analysis of crime and illegal behaviour.
+In response to the first two meetings in Paris (in 2009) and Bonn (in 2010), many fellows expressed their interest in continuing with this initiative.
+In 2011, the series of annual workshops continued under the label “Transatlantic Workshops on the Economics of Crime”.
+Giovanni Mastrobuoni, who was involved in the organisation of the 2010 meeting, hosted the 2011 workshop at the Collegio Carlo Alberto (Turin).
+In 2012, Ben Vollaard and Robert Dur organised the workshop at Erasmus University Rotterdam (the Netherlands).
 In 2013 the workshop was held at the University of Frankfurt, hosted by Horst Entorf.
-In 2014, Paolo Pinotti will organize the 6th workshop in Milan at Bocconi.
+In 2014, Paolo Pinotti organised the sixth workshop in Milan at Bocconi.